Shukhratbek-Kholmatov/New_TranslatorBot/README.md

 # New_TranslatorBot
+🇺🇿Matnlarni tanlangan tilga tarjima qiladigan oddiy bot.

-A simple translator bot which translates texts into selected language
+🇬🇧A simple translator bot which translates texts into selected language .